oyekanmiayo/dsa-all-langs/CONTRIBUTING.md

 - Add driver code (i.e. code in the "main" function to test the implementation)

 ## Creating PRs
-- If a PR is directly addressing an issue, the name of the PR should follow the format **[IS-{issue.number}] {pr.name}**.
-E.g. [IS-17] add driver code for linked lists
-  - {issue.number} is the number of the issue bring addressed
-  - {pr.name} is the name of the PR.
-Typically summarizes what the PRs is doing.
-E.g. 'Add driver code for lists'
-- If a PR is directly addressing an issue, the issue link should be added as a comment in the PR
+- The relevant issue links should be referenced in the PR